Ian-Chan-888/Swoop/Readme.md

 	- Expected result = 25 day   *Merry Xmas !!!, or Happy non-denominational day!!!
 YAY
 8. Click on the "Submit" button and Wait
 	- Expected result = flight results page will appear.
-9. To check if all the valid values entered were correct I elected to audit the URL which contains the selections chosen.
+9. To check if all the valid values entered were correct.
+I elected to audit the URL which contains the selections chosen.
 If the known URL matches then this test passes.

 Known Issues: